Report on Press Conferences held worldwide

 Association of Catholic Priests Ireland: We are a group of 1100 priests calling for reform & renewal according to the spirit of Vatican II.
 Contact Tony Flannery.

-Association of Irish Catholics : We are a group of 300 Catholics calling for reform & renewal according to the spirit of Vatican II.
+Association of Catholics in Ireland (ACI): We are a group of 300 Catholics calling for reform & renewal according to the spirit of Vatican II.
+Contact Noel McCann.

 We are Church Ireland: a church of laity, religious and priests who are a community of love, where all are accepted equally.
 Contact Brendan Butler.